What is a cash advance on a credit card?

 • Cash advances may come with fees and have higher interest rates than typical credit card purchases.

-• You can typically get a credit card cash advance at a bank, at an ATM, by online transfer or by using a convenience check.
+• You typically get a credit card cash advance at a bank or ATM.

-• Other types of transactions may be considered cash advances, including using a credit card to transfer money via apps like PayPal and Venmo, using a credit card to pay down debts like car loans and exchanging dollars for foreign currency.
+• Other types of credit card transactions may also be considered cash advances, including transferring money via apps like PayPal and Venmo, paying down debts like car loans and exchanging dollars for foreign currency.

 Start your credit journey today